-The purpose of a merger and integration clause is to prevent the parties to a contract from later claiming that the contract does not reflect their entire understanding, was changed by a subsequent oral agreement, or is not consistent with prior agreements:
+The purpose of a merger and integration clause is to prevent the parties to a contract from later claiming that the contract does not reflect their entire understanding, was changed by a subsequent oral agreement, or is not consistent with their prior agreements:

 This Agreement and the exhibits attached hereto contain the entire agreement of the parties with respect to the subject matter of this Agreement, and supersede all prior negotiations, agreements and understandings with respect thereto.
 This Agreement may only be amended by a written document duly executed by all parties.

-A party entering into a contract which includes this type of language should make sure that all promises and agreements are actually included in the written contract, as otherwise it may be impossible to enforce those unwritten promises.
+A party entering into a contract that includes this type of language should make sure that all promises and agreements are actually included in the written contract, as otherwise it will likely be impossible to enforce those unwritten promises.
 Where amendment of the contract must be in writing, a party seeking an amendment should make sure that the required amendment or change order is created, and that it is signed and dated by the parties.

 Contracts will often contain language expressing that they are to be interpreted under the laws of a particular state or jurisdiction, and that any litigation will occur within a specified court system:

 This agreement shall be interpreted under the laws of the State of California.
 Any litigation under this agreement shall be resolved in the trial courts of Los Angeles County, State of California.

-A statute of limitations clause changes the statute of limitations which applies to litigation relating to the subject matter of the contract.
-For example, the law may provide for a six year statute of limitations for a lawsuit alleging a breach of contract, but the contract includes a provision that shortens that period, eliminates the "discovery rule" (which may extend the statute of limitations during the period a party is unaware of the breach), or both:
+A statute of limitations clause changes the statute of limitations that applies to litigation relating to the subject matter of the contract.
+For example, the governing law may define a six year statute of limitations for a lawsuit alleging a breach of contract, but the contract includes a provision that shortens that period, eliminates the "discovery rule" (a rule that may extend the statute of limitations during the period a party is unaware of the breach), or both: